To fully appreciate the landscape and history of the nearby area, why not click this link to view a local cycle tour ?

 The high ground of Rowney Green was formed by a terminal moraine in the last ice age between 18,000 and 14,000 years ago.
 The glacier had carried rocks, gravel, sand and clay with it as it drifted along.
 By the time it reached this area, the atmosphere was sufficiently warm for the ice to melt.
 The drift material was then deposited onto the underlying Keuper Marl; the stones you see all around you therefore could have broken off rocks hundreds of miles away.

-Peck Wood contains a large area of ancient woodland.
-It has been woodland for about 12,000 years; ever since trees started to grow here after the last ice age.
+Peck Wood contains a large area of ancient woodland and ancient wood pasture.
+It has been woodland for about 10,000 years; ever since trees started to grow here after the last ice age.
 It gives food and shelter to a large variety of wildlife.
 It is bisected by a very well preserved section of the boundary ditch and bank of Alvechurch Park.
 It was given to the Methodist Church in 1948 to provide holidays, training and education opportunities for children, young people and the general community.
 The facilities may be booked.

 The Bishop of Worcester built a wooden palace in Alvechurch in 1168 and fenced off about 3 km2 to keep fallow deer.
 The estate manager (the ‘parker’) probably lived at Alvechurch Lodge Farm.
 This is on relatively high ground where most of the park and field systems can still be readily identified.
 An inner ditch and a bank a-topped with a stout wooden fence kept the deer from jumping out.